MN LEND Manual

 • Minnesota Gathering for Person Centered Practices (Fall)

-• Disability Day at the State Capitol (TBD)
+• Disability Day at the Minnesota State Capitol (Spring)

 It is expected that trainees could also use their bi-weekly stipends to pay for any travel or registration costs.
 Reduced personal cost to attend either event this year could also come from organizing hotel room sharing with your peers , volunteering at the AUCD conference, or applying for other national-level AUCD-wide competitive scholarships.